mjrgh/PinscapePico/ExpansionBoards/DIY-Friendly/README.md

 rather poor built-in ADC)

-* 28 MOSFET outputs for high-current feedback devices, such as motors, solenoids, and "dumb" LED strips
+* 28 MOSFET outputs for high-current feedback devices, such as motors, solenoids, and standard LED strips

 * 16 flasher/strobe ports for high-current LEDs, up to 1A per port,
 for driving the 3W RGB LEDs typically used for flasher panels plus